Ezurio/summit-rcm/usage_examples/legacy/README.md

 if you do not want to use the --insecure on your curl commands:

 Think of how the ca certs work for existing web sites.
 There are a bunch of global certificate authorities that issue certificates to companies for their web sites.
-There is typically one CA certificate for a paticular CA authority.
+There is typically one CA certificate for a particular CA authority.
 The domain name is in the sub-certificates issued to the companies.
 The validation of trust goes through the certificate chain to the CA certificates but, the domain name comes from the final sub-certificate.

 So, first, take a look at the server.crt on the som60 (DUT) itself: (My DUT is 192.168.1.233)